-To hunt raccoon at night, you must be accompanied by a dog licensed for raccoon hunting and you must have a resident small game licence.
+To hunt raccoon at night, you must be accompanied by a dog licensed for raccoon hunting and you must have a resident or non-resident small game licence.
 Only one dog licence is required while hunting raccoon at night regardless of the number of dogs used.